15 Tips to Increase Your Sales on Print on Demand Websites

 15. Subscribe to my blog!
 I’m always posting new content on selling your art on POD websites so make sure you don’t miss out.

-By following the tips above, you can make the most of your print on demand stores and ensure that your products are selling as well as they can.
+By following these 15 tips, you can make the most of your print on demand stores and ensure that your products are selling as well as they can.
 With a little bit of effort and some creativity, you can take your print on demand business to the next level and make it a success.

 Thanks for reading and I hope you’ve found this blog post helpful.
 Let me know if you have any other tips to add in the comments below!
 Also check out the resources section of my website for even more print on demand tips.